OliverCadman/dept_ci_ms4/README.md

 Below the music player and calendar, a small list of the user's Genre expertise is displayed, along with any equipment information they would like to submit.

 The music player, calendar, genre list and equipment list are displayed as a sidebar on large screens, and collapse to full-width columns on tablet and mobile devices.

+##### Modals

+###### Invitation Modal
+Should a user visiting the profile decide they want to invite the profile owner to play a gig.
+They may click a button to open a modal window to send an Invitation.
+Here they can provide gig details such as:

+* Event Name
+* Artist Name
+* Event City
+* Event Country
+* Date and Time of the Event
+* The Fee
+* Additional Information

+Form validation is provided using AJAX.

+The invitation modal is accessible only to members who have subscribed to the platform.

+###### Review Modal
+Should a user like to leave a review to the profile owner, they may click on a button to open a modal window to leave a review.
+The form features clickable star icons to leave a rating from 1-5, and submit text content using the text area provided in the form.

 #### Edit Profile Page